I was told today by my financial adviser that my Marazion solicitor is not on the bank Conveyancing panel. How can I be sure whether this is correct?

 Rather than looking online forget looking online you should go and have a look at Marazion.
 In the meantime here are some basic statistics that we found

 I am in need of some leasehold conveyancing in Marazion.
-Before diving in I want to be sure as to the remaining lease term.
+Before I set the wheels in motion I require certainty as to the remaining lease term.

-If the lease is recorded at the land registry - and almost all are in Marazion - then the leasehold title will always include the basic details of the lease, namely the date; the term; and the original parties.
+If the lease is registered - and 99.9% are in Marazion - then the leasehold title will always include the short particulars of the lease, namely the date; the term; and the original parties.
 From a conveyancing perspective such details then enable any prospective buyer and lender to confirm that any lease they are looking at is the one relevant to that title.
 For any other purpose, such as confirming how long the term was granted for and calculating what is left, then the register should be sufficient on it's own.

 -